-Life Insurance Coverage under Optional Group Variable Universal Life Insurance for you and any family members will continue while you are on active duty if the required premiums are paid.
+Life Insurance-Coverage under Optional Group Term Life Insurance for you and any family members will continue for 36 months while you are on active duty if the required premiums are paid.

-Accidental Death & Dismemberment (AD&D)-AD&D coverage will continue for 36 months if the required premiums are paid.
+Accidental Death & Dismemberment (AD&D)-AD&D coverage will continue for 36 months while you are on active duty if the required premiums are paid.
 The policy excludes loss resulting from declared or undeclared war or act of war, or from travel or flight of aircraft being used for any military authority.

 Health Care and Dependent Care Spending Accounts-Provided you continue to make contributions to your spending accounts you may continue to participate in these accounts while on active duty.
 Remember, claims for reimbursement for services used during the year in which you are participant must be claimed by June 30 of the following year.
-See Submitting your Spending Account Expense Claims on page 40.
+See Submitting your Spending Account Expense Claims on page 42.

 Benefit Changes-You may make certain changes to your benefits as a result of your military activation.
 You have 90 days from the date you begin active duty to change your benefits using the Web or telephone enrollment system.
 If you do not have life insurance coverage, you may purchase coverage in an amount equal to one times your annual salary.
 If you have life insurance coverage, you may increase your coverage by one level.
-You may make changes to your medical and dental coverage only to the extent your military leave affects eligibility for coverage under a Flex or military plan.
+You may make changes to your medical and dental coverage only to the extent your military leave affects eligibility for coverage under a Choices or military plan.
 For example: You may waive your County medical insurance because you will be covered under military medical; however, you generally cannot change your County medical plan from one plan to another or add dependents to a County plan solely due to your military service.
-Other benefit changes may be allowed as is approved by the Board of Supervisors.